hifiwi-fi/hifiwi.fi/src/blog/2025/gumcast-ceases-operation/README.md

 - [Gumcast.com Blog: Gumcast is shutting down](https://gumcast.com/blog/2025/gumcast-is-shutting-down/)

-Thank you for everyone who helped on the project and I help it provided value to people.
+Thank you to everyone who helped on the project.
+I sincerly hope it provided value to everyone who tried and used it.